-I was sent an email by a subscriber today, asking about success.
+I was sent an email by a Forward Steps subscriber, asking about success.

 Part of that email read: